Supply Chain Process Optimization Using Linear Programming

 - Supply Planning using Linear Programming with Python

-In this article, I will explain the methodology I used to solve these operational issues using linear programming and a real operational case study.
+In this article, I will explain the methodology I used to address these operational issues using linear programming, with a real operational case study.

 Requirements

-To apply Linear Programming for process optimization,fluctuates these requirements have to be met:
+To apply Linear Programming for process optimisation, fluctuates these requirements have to be met:

 - Problem statement: define the objective in clear mathematical terms